 A compelling attractiveness or charm that can inspire devotion in others.

-Anyone can learn to be highly charismatic with the right science.
+Anyone can learn to be highly charismatic with the right understanding of charisma science.

-Here in our human behavior research lab, Science of People, we’ve spent years synthesizing mountains of research into actionable strategies to help you become more charismatic.
+Here at Science of People, we’ve spent years synthesizing mountains of research into actionable strategies to help you become more charismatic.

 As a recovering awkward person, I had to learn charisma from the ground up.
 We have found a charisma formula, and I can’t wait to teach it to you.
 Here’s my step-by-step guide to being more charismatic.

 Yes!
 You can definitely learn to develop your charisma.
 Before we dive into the charisma science, let’s do a little self-diagnosis.
 How charismatic are you?
 I developed this quiz based on research from Harvard Business School on charisma.
 This 5-minute quiz will help you diagnose your charisma needs.

 Can we bust a myth right now?
 There is a common misconception that highly charismatic people are perfect.
 That their charisma comes from their superior, high level skills, higher than average income or good looks.
 But this is not the case at all!
 Let’s look at the science:

 Psychologist Richard Wiseman conducted a study where two actresses sell a blender to mall-goers.
 Actress #1 had a perfect presentation and produced a flawless smoothie.
 Actress #2 had a great presentation, but “accidentally” forgot to tighten the lid and the smoothie splashed all over her.

 Actress #2, ‘the clumsy’ woman, was rated as more likable.
 Wiseman found that her vulnerability humanized her and therefore increased her influence on the audience.